Just a few random notes as the federal election campaign kicks off.

 When the Green Party, of all people, have engaged Warren Kinsella to run its “war room,” you know the election is going to be one of the ugliest ever.

-We have already seen the federal Tory campaign adopt the ugly populism of Jason Kenney and Doug Ford.
-They’re trying to stem the bleeding of right-wing rural white to Maxime Bernier.
+We have already seen the federal Tory campaign adopt the populism of Jason Kenney and Doug Ford.
+They’re trying to stem the bleeding of votes of right-wing rural whites to Maxime Bernier.
 The Reform Party caused the same kind of split in 1993, and it cost the conservative movement dearly.
 Maxime Bernier is no Preston Manning, but he is trying tap into the same kind of unfocused anger that sustained the Reform movement through three federal elections.

 Now, whether or not the Americans, Russians, Chinese and Indians meddle in our election through evil doings on the Internet, there will still be attempts to manipulate public opinion through data crunching, bogus polling, fake news, disinformation, astroturfing (even of journalists), voter suppression tactics and all the other unsavory, underhanded, sleazy, borderline illegal and outright illegal tactics used in the election campaign business.